 10. Create a Relapse-Prevention Plan

+Since addiction can only be controlled, not cured, a relapse to drug use might be possible.
+It might even be likely.
 In order to succeed in long-term abstinence, it’s best to create a robust relapse-prevention plan.
 At the end of therapy, the person is likely to understand the situations that can cause a relapse, and may even know what feelings tend to make a relapse more likely.
 When these situations or feelings occur, the person can:

 - Attend an emergency support group meeting